joaoh82/space_invaders/README.md

 - [x] Enemy firing system
 - [x] Player explosion and respawing after some time
 - [x] Enemy movement in spiral formation
-- [ ] Implement attribute system with health player
+- [x] Implement attribute system with health player
+- [ ] Implement Pause on pressing P

 ### Roadmap
 Features that are in the roadmap of the project: